AP-Skill-Development-Corporation/SPMVV-Python-Internship-Batch2/README.md

 # Day-09(19-10-2022):
   - While loop with forward,backward and infinity with sample example on each
   - Jumping statements and inner loop with sample example on each

+# Day-10(20-10-2022):
+  - Yesterday task overview completed task on diagonal and reverse problem with even and odd numbers printing
+  - Functions and its types with sample example on each